spatie/laravel-medialibrary/docs/converting-images/optimizing-converted-images.md

 weight: 3
 ---

-The medialibrary will shave off some kilobytes of the converted images by running them through a chain of various image optimization tools.
+The media library will shave off some kilobytes of the converted images by running them through a chain of various image optimization tools.

 The optimization will only be applied on converted images, the package will not modify your original files.
 If you want to avoid optimization of a conversion just tack `nonOptimized` to the  conversion.